isomerpages/govtech-im8/_control-catalog/Logging and Monitoring.md

 <a id="lm-4"></a>
-## LM-4: Cloud Management Event Logging
+## LM-4: Audit Logging

 ### Control Statement

-Log management and audit events on cloud resources.
+Log management and audit events.

 ### Control Recommendations

-Configure CloudTrail for AWS or its equivalents to log management and audit events such as changes to IAM policies and resources.
+For cloud, configure CloudTrail for AWS or its equivalents to log management and audit events such as changes to accounts, access, IAM policies and resources.
+For SaaS and COTS, enable audit logging features.

 ### Risk Statement

-Neglecting to log and manage audit events on cloud resources increases the risk of undetected security incidents, compromises visibility into system activities, and hinders effective forensic analysis and compliance monitoring in cloud environments.
+Neglecting to log and manage audit events increases the risk of undetected security incidents, compromises visibility into system activities, and hinders effective forensic analysis and compliance monitoring.